maucejo/slydekit/docs/navigation/outline.typ

 Whether to display the appendix in the progressive outline.
 The default value is `"auto"`, which means that the appendix outline will be displayed on a dedicated slide.
 If set to `true`, the appendix will always be displayed in the main outline.
 If set to `false`, the appendix will never be displayed.]

 #argument-callout("slide-level", [number], default: [2])[
 The heading level that defines the slides.
-The section level is defined as `slide-level - 1`.
-For example, if `slide-level` is set to `2`, then headings at level `1` will be treated as sections, and headings at level `2` will be treated as slides.]
+The `toc` function displays the sections headings at `slide-level - 1`.]

 A typical implementation of the `progressive-outline` command when creating a theme is as follows:
 ```typ